-Admiral Napier has done nothing in the phant in its issues, it must still be over with Baltic-why Admiral Dundas is unpopular in the Black Sea fleet-these also, surely, are Parliamentary questions.
-We have Sir E. Belcher tried by Court Martial for feebleness in an Arctic expedition ;---why not try by public opinion admirals who, by nervousness, lose us great political alliances, and admirals who, by the infirmities of age, disgust a gallant fleet who have at least this claim on the nation-that they shall be well commanded.
+Admiral Napier has done nothing in the phant in its issues, it must still be over with Baltic-why Admiral Dundas is unpopular in the last days of October, and when Austria the Black Sea fleet-these also, surely, are flaunts her ingratitude, and even maudlin Parliamentary questions.
+We have Sir E. Prussia plays impotently false, the Czar has Belcher tried by Court Martial for feebleness in an Arctic expedition; -why not try by pub-lic opinion admirals who, by nervousness, lose us great political alliances, and admirals who, by the infirmities of age, disgust a gallant "to the ice for a sure deliverance." fleet who have at least this claim on the nation-that they shall be well commanded.
 When battles like that at Alma are fought, there should be an English Parliament to vote thanks where thanks are due-and censure where there has been a stupidity; and at Alma, it is freely and publicly said of two of our generals, there were terrible blunders.

-It is true that Parliament is at present not representative of the country-is merely representative of powerful classes in the country; and hence we admit the force of the suggestion that a November Session would not necessarily bring the policy of the Government into accord with the desires of public opinion.
-But there is a small party in Parliament which, negatively at least, has great power in protecting popular rights; and as, at any rate, we have no other machinery by which to present popular opinion few and brief in the dreary round of wild to the Parliament, and to the Crown, we and "dirty" weather.
-Anxious and wearying must avail ourselves of this means at getting all that the public ever gets-a hearing.
-And a November Session might be desirable, simply because it would be a failure; for zealous devotion to rough work, little comhow are we to get Parliamentary Reform, except by arranging that Parliament shall stultify itself?
+It is true that Parliament is at present not representative of the country-is merely re-presentative of powerful classes in the country; and hence we admit the force of the suggestion that a November Session would not necessarily bring the policy of the Go-vernment into accord with the desires of public opinion.
+But there is a small party in Parliament which, negatively at least, has great power in protecting popular rights; and as, at any rate, we have no other machinery by which to present popular opinion few and brief in the dreary round of wild to the Parliament, and to the Crown, we must avail ourselves of this means at getting all that the public ever gets-a hearing.
+And a November Session might be desirable. simply because it would be a failure; for zealous devotion to rough work, little comhow are we to get Parliamentary Reform, fort, and no rest! except by arranging that Parliament shall We have religio stultify itself?